Error Code E 291

 Steps

-5. Restore power and test Replace the access panel.
-Turn the gas supply back on (valve handle parallel to the pipe).
-Restore power at the disconnect switch and breaker.
-Set your thermostat to call for heat and let the furnace run through a complete heating cycle.
+6. Restore power and gas, then test Turn the gas supply valve to ON (handle parallel to the pipe) and flip the circuit breaker to ON.
+Set your thermostat to call for heat and monitor the furnace through a complete heating cycle.

 How to Verify